4.1 How ready made portfolios work

 6.2 Buying shares - how it works

 6.3 Pros and cons of buying individual shares

-- investing heavily in a company that then faces problems can easily lose you 50+% of invested capital.
+- investing heavily in a company that goes on to face problems can easily lose you 50+% of invested capital.

 6.4 What kind of returns can I expect?

 When it comes to buying individual shares, there's absolutely no way to predict returns.
-During economic downturns some investors who take significant risks can see their portfolio wiped out whereas more defensive investors can expect to see their portfolios half during a serious economic downturn.
+During economic downturns some investors who take significant risks can see their portfolio wiped out whereas more defensive investors can expect to see their portfolio value more than cut in half during a serious economic downturn.
 Over its 100 year history the FTSE100 has returned around 6% a year, but this has fluctuated over short periods.
 The key to stock market investing is time in the market

 6.5 Where to invest money in individual shares

 Picking a stock platform is very important.
 I really want to keep things simple here, so I made three tables outlining the offerings of three brokers positioned at different price points.

 Waitrose level:Hargreaves Lansdown - More expensive but lots of bells and whistles

 Sainsbury's level: Share Centre: Middle of the road option.